CefasRepRes/QGIS_Training_Cefas/Module_1_Coordinate_Reference_Systems/instructions.md

 ##### 2.1.2.1.
 Problems with projections

 Any time a projection is used, area, shape, angle and distance, or a combination of these will be distorted.
 To perform measurements and analysis of your geospatial data most accurately, the correct projection needs to be used.
-Choosing a projection is extremely important and the projection you use is dependent on location and the aspects of your data’s spatial attributes that you want to preserve?
+Choosing a projection is extremely important and the projection you use is dependent on location and the aspects of your data’s spatial attributes that you want to preserve.
 For example, if your work focuses on measuring distance between points, you should use a map projection that provides high accuracy for distances.
 As a result of choosing this projection, it is likely that other parameters such as area and shape will be distorted and therefore inaccurate.

 Projections can be grouped by the property that they best preserve:

-**Conformal *Projections** are used when preserving shape and angular relationships is important.
+**Conformal Projections** are used when preserving shape and angular relationships is important.
 These are most accurate for small areas as angular relationships and shapes become less reliable over long distances.
 This type of projection will result in distortion of the area of objects, making area calculations incorrect.
 An example of a conformal projection is the World Mercator projection (Figure 8).
 This is most apparent in the Mercator projection as Greenland is shown to be similar in size to Africa, when Africa is in fact roughly 14 times larger.

 ![Figure 8.
 ESRI Ocean basemap with the World Mercator projection applied. ](https://user-images.githubusercontent.com/47147296/92701123-8488b200-f347-11ea-8c75-921f4f8631c1.png)